 A short definition

 Lets start with a brief section on the term ‘Chintz’ I’m using.
-In Dutch, we call this fabric ‘Sits’, and it refers to the glazed cotton painted and/or printed with flowered patterns, originally coming from India.
+In Dutch, we call this fabric ‘Sits’, and use it to refer to the glazed cotton painted and/or printed with flowered patterns, originally coming from India.
 This post is about what the Dutch would call ‘sits’.
 The translation in English is the term ‘chintz’.
 In time the English term chintz has evolved and become the name of many different types of flower patterns as well as the original patterns.
 It’s also sometimes used for basic plain cotton.
 I’ll focus on the Dutch meaning for ‘sits’ or chintz in this post.
 Most of those chintzes are 17th or 18th century, maybe early 19th century.
 All later chintz fabrics are based on these historical patterns.
-They were originally Indian, but when chintz gained popularity it was also produced in Europe.
+They were originally Indian, but when chintz gained popularity, similar style printed cotton was also produced in Europe.
 I’ll start off with some images, to clarify what I’m talking about.

 This is Indian chintz: